UAM Logo

 In 1986, the emblem was slightly updated.
 It now includes the abbreviation “UAM.”
 In this version, the letter “M” became the focal element.
 It looks like an abstract architectural form made with geometrically precise proportions.
 Originality is emphasized by monumentality and closeness to the “golden ratio,” as evidenced by the dotted line.

 At the same time, the logo indicates a well-developed mathematics faculty, which was the most popular at the time.
-The university acquired a high status and entered the top fifteen European leaders thanks to it.
+The university gained high status and entered the top 15 European leaders thanks to it.
 So, the “M” sign is more of a tribute.
 Thanks to its schematic construction, it looks voluminous.

 2019 – today

-In 2019, the management decided to radically change the corporate style, symbol, and logo as the educational institution crossed the 50-year threshold.
+In 2019, the management decided to radically change the corporate style, symbol, and logo as the educational institution reached its 50-year mark.
 But the basis remained the same: “Autonomous University of Madrid.”
 In the abbreviated version “UAM,” the symbols “U” and “M” are highlighted in bold font, and “A” in italics.
 In addition, the abbreviation has been removed from the top and placed to the right of the expanded university name.

 The updated look of the emblem repeats some features of the previous sample – for example, the differentiation of fonts in the initials.
-The emblem left the frames where the title fragments and monochromaticity were located.
+The emblem left the frames that held the title fragments and monochromaticity.
 Openness and color appeared.
 Although the two-tier arrangement of lines has been preserved, they have received a new look – by the orthography with capital “U,” “A,” and “M.” The rest of the letters are lowercase and classic.
 The entire phrase is in blue.

-At the top is the abbreviation, where attention has shifted from “M” to “A.” It is much thinner than neighboring characters and has a wide underline.
-The palette has also changed and has become olive.
+At the top, the abbreviation has shifted from “M” to “A.” It is much thinner than neighboring characters and has a wide underline.
+The palette has also changed, becoming olive.

 The number 50 was introduced into it, indicating the anniversary date.
 Two circles and a polygon surround it.
 The inscription “1968 – 2019” also emphasizes the anniversary.
 But the most interesting part is the polygon, which completes the figure’s composition.
-It unites the elements, makes the image whole, and even points to the location of the Cantoblanco campus in the northeastern part of the capital.
+It unites the elements, makes the image whole, and even points to the location of the Cantoblanco campus in the capital’s northeast.

 The Seal

 The university has another important identifying mark – a coat of arms.
 It’s a shield of classic shape, divided into two halves.
-On the left – a blazing torch with a long handle.
-On the right is a bear collecting fruits from a tall tree.
-Above them is a large crown covering the shield’s top part.
-It is detailed, with the highlighting of tines and precious inlaid stones.
+On the left, a blazing torch with a long handle.
+On the right, a bear collects fruit from a tall tree.
+Above them is a large crown covering the top of the shield.
+It is detailed, with tines and precious inlaid stones highlighted.

 On the sides, everything is surrounded by a laurel or olive wreath of leaves, apparently torn from the tree located on one of the fragments.
 Below is the inscription “QUID VLTRA FACIAM?” on a narrow ribbon.
-The color palette of the graphic sign is built on a combination of green, white, red, brown, black, and yellow colors.
+The graphic sign’s color palette combines green, white, red, brown, black, and yellow.

 Font and Colors